TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 12/Hebrews 12.8.md

 ---

-But if ye are without chastening, whereof all have been made partakers, then are ye bastards, and not sons.
+But if you are without discipline, of which all have been made partakers, then are you illegitimate, and not children.